AI Use Cases/Professional Services

 Automated Workflow Execution

 For marketing operators, this shifts the day-to-day work fundamentally.
 Instead of building account lists through manual research, marketers receive AI-ranked target accounts with pre-populated rationale - "Client ABC has 3 active engagements averaging 65% utilization; advisory services expansion opportunity identified based on similar firm profile wins."
 Campaign creation accelerates because the AI generates SOW-informed messaging angles and proposal frameworks automatically.
 The marketing team reviews, customizes, and approves - they remain the decision-maker, but they're no longer doing the research.
-Proposal turnaround drops from 5-7 days to 48 hours because the system pulls relevant engagement history, pricing precedents, and resource availability without involving project teams.
+Proposal turnaround is designed to drop from days to hours, because the system pulls relevant engagement history, pricing precedents, and resource availability without involving project teams.

 A Systems-Level Fix